Miró Quartet with Karen Slack, soprano

 Notes on the Program

-Heralded composer Tamar-kali, whose work spans contemporary pop, classical, and film music genres, has collaborated with the Miró Quartet and soprano Karen Slack to create this special celebration of the life, times, and works of composer and pianist Margaret Bonds.
+Heralded composer Tamar-kali, whose work spans alternative, classical, and film music genres, has collaborated with the Miró Quartet and soprano Karen Slack to create Pleasure Garden, commissioned by Arizona Friends of Chamber Music.
+A song cycle featuring poetry from women writers of the Harlem Renaissance, Pleasure Garden highlights rich text focused on the simple pleasures of nature against the backdrop of the burgeoning metropolitan grandeur of 1920’s Harlem.
+This world premiere is paired with the work of the great mid-century composer Margaret Bonds, one of the first Black composers to gain recognition in the United States and a frequent collaborator of Langston Hughes, a central figure of the Harlem Renaissance.
 The first half of the program uses the Barber String Quartet to frame a general mid-twentieth-century context for Bonds’ work.
 Additional repertoire features works by her teacher, Florence Price, her friend William Grant Still, and her younger contemporary George Walker.
 These relationships are integral to telling a more complete story about Bonds’ life as well as painting a broader picture of the African-American classical music community during that era.
-Tamar-kali’s new work, co-commissioned by Arizona Friends of Chamber Music, sets texts centered in the inspirational poetry of women of the Harlem Renaissance.
 Tucson Desert Song Festival is proud to include this concert in its 2026 lineup.

 Miró Quartet